afterxleep/afterxleep.github.io/_posts/2020-10-02-joining-automattic.md

 I'll keep you posted on how it goes.

 ---
-**EDIT:**  Many people have asked me about the hiring process in detail, so I'll try to follow up with another post on this later on.
+**EDIT:**  Many people have asked me about the hiring process in detail.
+There´s plenty of info around the web, but I might write a follow up with my perspective.